 This book focuses on literature and cinema in English or French by authors and directors not working in their native language.
 Artists with hybrid identities have become a defining phenomenon of contemporary reality following the increased mobility between civilisations during the postcolonial period and the waves of emigration to the West.
 Cinema and prose fiction remain the most popular sources of cultural consumption, not least owing to the adaptability of both to the new electronic media.
 This volume considers cultural products in English and French in which the explicitly multi-focal representation of authors' experiences of their native languages/cultures makes itself conspicuous.
 The essays explore work by the peripheral and those without a country, while problematising what might be meant by the widely used but not always well-defined term ‘bicultural’.
 The first section looks at films by such well-known filmmakers working in France as Bouchareb, Kechiche, Legzouli and Dridi, as well as the animated feature Persepolis.
 Here the focus is on the representation of human experience in spatial terms, exploring the appropriation of territory cohabited by ‘local’ people, newcomers and their children, haunted by the cultural memories of distant places.
 The second part is devoted to multicultural authors whose ‘native’ language was English, Russian, Polish, Hungarian or Spanish (Beckett, Herzen, Voyeikova, Triolet, Conrad, Hoffmann, Kristof, Dorfman), and their creative engagement with difference.
 A study of the emergence of multilingual writing in Montaigne and an autobiographical essay by Elleke Boehmer on growing up surrounded by English, Dutch, Afrikaans and Zulu frame the volume's chapters.
 The collection relishes the freedom provided by liberation from the confines of one language and culture and the delight in creative multilingualism.
-This book will be of significant interest to those studying the subject of biculturalism, as well as the fields of comparative literature and cinema.
+This book will be of significant interest to those studying the subject of biculturalism, as well as the fields of

 Introduction Peter I. Barta and Phil Powrie 1.
 Prologue: ‘Le langage latin m’est comme naturel’: Montaigne and the Trials of Trilingualism Philip Ford Part 1 :Reframing Space to Accommodate Displacement 2.
 Reframing métissage: The Politics of Transcultural Space in Abdellatif Kechiche’s La faute à Voltaire/Blame it on Voltaire (2000) James S. Williams 3.
 The Mediation of Difference in London River (Rachid Bouchareb, 2009) Carrie Tarr 4.
 The Location of the Bicultural: The Coast in Three Maghrebi-French Films Phil Powrie 5.
 Ten’ja (Legzouli, 2004): Displacing the Accent and the Myth of Return in Francophone Diasporic Cinema Will Higbee 6.
 Tehran, Vienna, Paris: The Cultural Geographies of Persepolis Cristina Johnston 7.
 Second Languages, Second Births: Karin Albou, Ronit Elkabetz, and the Rediscovery of Mediterranean Jewish Multilingualism Robert Watson Part 2: Writing the Self Between Two Cultures 8.
 The French Writings of Alexander Herzen Derek Offord 9.
 English and French in Olga Voyeikova’s Letters Peter I. Barta and Véronique Jobert 10.
 ‘Un peu de vraie conversation . . . un peu de colloque’: Samuel Beckett as Bicultural Writer Corinne Scheiner 11.
 Joseph Conrad, Bilingualism, Trilingualism, Plurilingualism Robert Hampson 12.
 Outside-In, or l’Entre-deux: Elsa Triolet’s Early Fiction in French Claire Davison-Pégon 13.
 The Murder of the Mother Tongue: Agota Kristof’s The Notebook Andrea Timár 14.
 Translating Culture: Linguistic Attachment, Detachment and (Self)-Narration Fiona J. Doloughan 15.
 Epilogue: Here Not There: Writing Outside the Mother Tongue Elleke Boehmer